-Anyway, that’s how I see things–all the best, Jim
+Anyways, that’s how I see things.
+Thanks for stopping by, All the best, Jim